nickyout/webdriverio/_posts/commands/properties/2013-12-08-getSource.md

 name: getSource
 arguments:
     - type: Function
-      name: callback
+      name: callback(err, sourceCode)
+      desc: A function returning with the source code of current website
 ---

-Gets source code of the page
+Get source code of the page.